collaborativebioinformatics/Viewing_expressed_variants/README.md

 ```
 **2.** Software Requirements

-The following expression variants analysis tools have been installed into a singularity container:
+The following expression variants analysis tools have been installed in this container:

 ```
 R version 4.0.4 (2021-02-15) -- "Lost Library Book"
 Bioconductor: 3.12